 Today, more recent theories see the plates themselves and their tectonic processes to be the trigger of upper mantle convection.
 Don L. Anderson, (1933-2014) of Caltech, in his book The New Theory of Earth, puts back physics into geology and describes how lithospheric plates are the surface portion of convection cells, which are cold an solid.
 Instabilities within plates drive the convection motions since the Earth is a cooled from above system, not one a heated from below.
 The creation of new plate material at ridges (ridge push), the plates’ inner tension and cooling (slab pull) and the eventual subduction (trench suction) are the forces that drive the plate motions and they are merely due to gravity.
 The plate themselves are therefore the active element in the convection cycle in the upper mantle’s astenosphere.
 The lateral thermal gradient, not the vertical one, controls the convection movements; the lithosphere controls the cooling of the mantle.

 The asthenosphere is not clearly detectable under continental areas know as “cratons”.
-Thomas H. Jordan, while proposing his idea for a mineral composition of the upper mantle, suggested that under stable cratons the mantle is depleted of the basaltic portion: this would make the craton’s base a stable area he called “tectosphere”, a zone that moves coherently during plate motions.
+Thomas H. Jordan, one of Anderson’s doctoral students, while proposing his idea for a mineral composition of the upper mantle, suggested that under stable cratons the mantle is depleted of the basaltic portion: this would make the craton’s base a stable area he called “tectosphere”, a zone that moves coherently during plate motions.
 The basalt-depleted upper mantle is rich of ions whose size and physical-chemical properties prevent them to fill crystal lattices typical of rock minerals (Large Ion Lithophile = LIL), making the tectosphere resistant to destruction by convective motion.